-Old buildings in particular can be minefields of potential health and safety hazards as they are buildings whose shape, size and floor levels may have been changed several times through the centuries.
+Old buildings in particular can be filled with potential health and safety hazards as their shape, size and floor levels may have been changed several times through the centuries.

 Things to consider include:

-- lighting: some old buildings are quite dark, light switches may not be easy to find, in exceptional cases the lighting scheme may not be up to required standards
+- · lighting: some old buildings are quite dark, the light switches may not be easy to find, in exceptional cases the lighting scheme may not be up to required standards

-- uneven floors: floor levels may be uneven due to graves and gravestones settling, in churches there are usually steps between porch and nave and chancel and sanctuary, carpeting can hide steps
+- · uneven floors: floor levels may be uneven due to graves and gravestones, in churches there are usually steps between the porch and nave and chancel and sanctuary, and carpeting can hide steps

-- churchyards & outside space: gravestones can fall, moss on paths can be slippy
+- · churchyards & outside space: gravestones can fall, moss on paths can be slippery.

-There is a wealth of advice about health and safety, and you will be able to find lots of guidance which suits your building or situation.
+There is a wealth of health and safety advice, and you will find lots of guidance to suit your building or situation.
 Although it is largely about common prudence, health and safety is the law, so you should read and follow advice carefully.